foray1010/common-presets/packages/eslint-config/README.md

 1. `yarn add -DE @foray1010/eslint-config eslint prettier`

-1. Create an `eslint.config.mjs` in the project root (It is not a standard config path, but we opts for `.mjs` extension to make it compatible with commonjs projects)
+2. Create an `eslint.config.js` in the project root

    - For general purpose or Node.js project (support TypeScript)